-"Software Project Explorer view" on page 382 Project managers use this view to maintain software projects and actiities on the Project Server .
-For details on the procedure to define projects and activities, see "Defining a software project" on page 357.
+"Software Project Explorer view" on page 357 Project managers use this view to maintain software projects and activities on the Project Server .
+For details on the procedure to define projects and activities, see "Defining a software project" on page 335.
 "Application Explorer view" Administrators use this view to create and maintain the applications for which the software projects are defined.
-For more information on the administrator's tasks, see "Defining an ap-
+For more information on the administrator's tasks, see "Defining an application" and "Create a new Application" on page 132.